zhouhaoyi/Informer2020/README.md

 <b>Figure 2.</b> A demo of the ETT data.
 </p>

-In the experiments, the input of each dataset is zero-mean normalized.

 ## Usage
 Commands for training and testing the model with *ProbSparse* self-attention on Dataset ETTh1, ETTh2 and ETTm1 respectively: